Not Your Average Hit List

 Miyazaki has influenced a whole generation of Japanese animators, with his realistic animation and honest portrayals of people.
 The fantasy world of the grey-feathered people is no exception.
 Atmospheric animation and (mysterious) intrigue elements make you wishing for more.

-Mousou dairinin
+Mōsō dairinin

 (2004, Japan, 13 ep.)

-Maybe Satoshi Kon is the most interesting of today's Japanese film directors.
-His distinct style bares only small resemblance to the Miyazaki legacy, concentrating on making intelligent and thought-provoking thrillers.
-No small feat for a simple "cartoon maker".
+Maybe Satoshi Kon (R.I.P.) was the most interesting of latter-day Japanese film directors.
+His distinct style bore only small resemblance to the Miyazaki legacy, concentrating on making intelligent and thought-provoking thrillers.

 Not Your Average Hit List 43 minutes...
 Alla är Ambition Consequences Door to Door The Dreaming Dzien i noc État d'urgence In the Spirit of Things Kaze no tani no Naushika Lights in the Night Martwa woda Nuit d'amour Once in a Million Open Door People Are Strange The Royal Scam Stationary Traveller Victim of Love Whore Music Up North Music Out West Music Far East Music Down South Films I Like a Lot Comic or Not On and Off TV About Me There's so much more out there ...